 Perhaps you’re guilty of this too: since you’re deeply dissatisfied with yourself, you become used to pretending you’re somebody you’re not and you’ll do everything to please others and hoping they will like you enough to be your friends.

 In both everyday life and relationship, you stop showing your true self.
 We may call it dishonesty, but what it essentially is a lie.
-It’s probably undeliberately, even unconscious, but it is a lie all the same.
+It’s probably unintentional, even unconscious, but it is a lie all the same.
 Be as it may, acquiring a whole other identity means the person you’re intimate with doesn’t know you at all.

 Mistaking Unhealthy Needs for Emotions

 Also, it may mean your relationship isn’t based on true emotions.
-This is actually where you need to be very honest with yourself – once you start self-reflecting, you might find that your affection isn’t a genuine love, but an unhealthy need for someone’s reassurance and flattery.
+This is actually where you need to be very honest with yourself – once you start self-reflecting, you might find that your affection isn’t genuine love, but an unhealthy need for someone’s reassurance and flattery.

 Committing yourself to another person may give you a false sense of self-worth in the beginning, but that won’t last for long.
 Sooner than you’d expect, the image of a better you will end up broken into pieces.